TheOdinProject/curriculum/ruby_on_rails/rails_basics/routing.md

 * [How can you assign all of the RESTful routes for a resource - excluding the destroy-route - in just one line?](https://guides.rubyonrails.org/routing.html#restricting-the-routes-created)
 * [How would you create a link in your app (without hardcoding), that directs you to `/photos/10/edit`?](https://guides.rubyonrails.org/routing.html#path-and-url-helpers)
 * [Which Chrome extension can you use to simulate HTTP-requests with an API?](https://youtu.be/Q-BpqyOT3a8?t=886)

+### Additional resources

+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

+- [Medium article](https://medium.com/podiihq/understanding-rails-routes-and-restful-design-a192d64cbbb5) on Rails routing.
+It covers a lot of the same things that the Rails Guides cover but with a little different tone that some people may find easier to digest.